 What is FLUTD?

-Feline lower urinary tract disease, or FLUTD, is a term used to describe any group of disorders or diseases that affects the lower urinary tract (bladder or urethra) in cats.
-Causes of urinary tract disease include crystals or stones in the urinary bladder, bladder infections, inflammation in the urinary bladder (sometimes referred to as idiopathic cystitis), and other abnormalities within the urinary tract.
-LUTS are some of the most common reasons cats are brought to the veterinarian.
+Feline lower urinary tract disease, or FLUTD, is a term used to describe a group of disorders or diseases that affects a cat’s lower urinary tract (bladder or urethra).
+FLUTD is diagnosed after causes like urinary tract infection (UTI) or kidney stones have been ruled out.
+Causes include crystals or stones in the bladder, bladder infections, urethral obstruction, inflammation in the urinary bladder (sometimes referred to as interstitial or idiopathic cystitis), and other abnormalities in the urinary tract.
+FLUTD is one of the most common reasons cats are taken to the vet.